osohq/oso/new-docs/content/any/_index.md

 authorization needs by providing a set of frameworks and templates built on top of a declarative policy language called Polar.
-The Oso library provides an intuitve API for querying Polar policies, which centralize authorization logic, and middleware to help apply authorization in the right places.
+The Oso library provides an intuitive API for querying Polar policies, which centralize authorization logic, and middleware to help apply authorization in the right places.
 Oso also provides a debugger and REPL for Polar, to help developers learn the language and test their policies.